-Over 50 years after her first starring horror role in Mario Bava’s Black Sunday, horror icon Barbara Steele is back—and she’s better than ever.
+Over 50 years after her first starring horror role in Mario Bava’s Black Sunday, horror icon Barbara Steele is back in The Butterfly Room—and she’s better than ever.

 BLACK SUNDAY (1960)